 7. Spleen inflammation

-The spleen is an organ that is located in the upper right quadrant of the abdomen, behind the lower left ribs.
+The spleen is an organ that is located in the upper left quadrant of the abdomen.
 This organ is necessary for filtering blood and removing damaged red blood cells.
 It also produces and stores white blood cells from the immune system.

 Inflammation of this organ can occur with injury or an imminent rupture and is associated with pain under left the rib cage, as well as abdominal bloating, loss of appetite, excessive fatigue and fever.
 Read more about how spleen pain presents and what can cause it.